MrNemo64/go-n-i18n/README.md

   fmt.Println(bundle.ConditionalMessages(100))
   /*
     This is the "else" branch
-    This multiline message is used
+    This multi-line message is used
     And shows the amount: 100
   */

-    fmt.Println(bundle.MultilineMessage("MrNemo64", 13.1267))
+    fmt.Println(bundle.multi-lineMessage("MrNemo64", 13.1267))
   /*
     Hello MrNemo64!
-    Messages can be multiline
+    Messages can be multi-line
     And each one can have parameters
     This one has a float formated with 2 decimals!
 13.13 */